nuuuwan/news_lk3_data/README.md

 *2024-07-09 05:11:54* · [`dailyftlk`](https://www.ft.lk/columns/To-make-a-race-in-a-raceless-society/4-764011) · `en`

-As Sri Lanka navigates a crucial period, it is essential to absorb all subgroups into the mainstream
+As Sri Lanka navigates a crucial period, it is essential to absorb all subgroups into the mainstream rather than isolating them as separate communities

 In the current global context, isolation is impossible due to ongoing economic trends and geopolitical influences.
 Even North Korea attempts to build and maintain interstate relationships to fulfil national interests.
 Alongside these interstate developments, there is a rising sub-area that every country faces to varying degrees: migration.